microsoft/vscode-go/README.md

 * `Go: Add Import` to add an import from the list of packages in your Go context
 * `Go: Current GOPATH` to see your currently configured GOPATH
-* `Go: Run test at cursor` to run a test at the current cursor position in the active document
+* `Go: Test at cursor` to run a test at the current cursor position in the active document
-* `Go: Run tests in current package` to run all tests in the package containing the active document
+* `Go: Test Package` to run all tests in the package containing the active document
-* `Go: Run tests in current file` to run all tests in the current active document
+* `Go: Test File` to run all tests in the current active document
 * `Go: Test Previous` to run the previously run test command
-* `Go: Generates unit tests (package)` Generates unit tests for the current package
+* `Go: Generates unit tests for package` Generates unit tests for the current package
-* `Go: Generates unit tests (file)` Generates unit tests for the current file
+* `Go: Generates unit tests for file` Generates unit tests for the current file
-* `Go: Generates unit tests (function)` Generates unit tests for the selected function in the current file
+* `Go: Generates unit tests for function` Generates unit tests for the selected function in the current file
 * `Go: Install Tools` Installs/updates all the Go tools that the extension depends on
 * `Go: Add Tags` Adds configured tags to selected struct fields.
 * `Go: Remove Tags` Removes configured tags from selected struct fields.